 Accessing Partitioned Data in Treasure Data

-When data is imported into Treasure Data through a streaming import API, users can immediately query data.
+When data is imported into Treasure Data through a streaming import, users can immediately query data.
 Real-time storage is meant to hold many small files with few records that users can query using the timestamp.
 However, the data does not remain in real-time storage.
 Treasure Data moves the data from real-time storage to archive storage where large volumes of data can be more efficiently managed.